Nibor808/webpack-seed/README.md

 3) type "npm install" from inside the directory

 ### Running
-1) type "npm run all" from inside the directory
+1) type "npm run dev" from inside the directory

 2) open your browser to localhost:3000